pjohnsoninfusion/jiraMigrationTool/README.md

 | jira.srcRefKey   			| destination field key used to hold reference to source issue/test | FOR id |
 | jira.field.blackList   			| list of field ids to skip | resolutiondate,workratio,lastViewed |

+## Known issues

+### ZAPI
+The ZAPI add-on is required to copy over the Zephyr data.

+### Zephyr permissions
+Errors may occur if the permissions for the user specified in the configuration file does not have correct Zephyr project permissions.
+For example, you may see an error similar to this: "Error validating logged-in users permission against Zephyr custom permissions".
+If this occurs follow these steps:
+#### Go to Manage Add-ons -> Zephyr -> configure
+#### Enable 'Enable Zephyr Permission Scheme'
+#### Re-index
+#### Assign the Zephyr QA permission to the user

+### Blacklist fields
+Some fields cannot be updated or set, these fields should be added to the blacklist parameter in the configuration file